 W-2 Physicians

 While W-2 physicians don’t have as many tax benefits as 1099 physicians, there are some tax breaks available to W-2 physicians.
-Now’s the perfect time to plan to maximize them.
+Now’s the perfect time to plan to maximize them (and consider adding a side gig for some of those 1099 benefits!).

 Learn more on our tax strategy for the W-2 physician page.